Multi-IRS-Aided Doppler-Tolerant Wideband DFRC System: System Model and Problem Formulation

 where $\widetilde{n}=1,\cdots,K$ denotes the discrete-time sample index.
-Combining all $K$ samples, \eqref{dis} in the matrix form is
+Combining all $K$ samples, {we express \eqref{dis} in the matrix form as}

-Applying $K$-point FFT to each row of \eqref{dis_m} yields the $N_r\times 1$ frequency-domain vector for the $k$-th subcarrier as
+Applying $K$-point FFT to each row of \eqref{dis_m} yields the $N_{B_r}\times 1$ frequency-domain vector for the $k$-th subcarrier as

-where ${\bf A}_{\textrm{dir},k}\!=\!\widetilde{\alpha}_{1,k}{\bf a}_r(\theta_t,f_k){\bf a}_t^T(\theta_t,f_k)$ is the direct channel response on the $k$-th subcarrier.
+where {${\bf A}_{\textrm{dir},k}\!=\!\widetilde{\alpha}_{1,k}{\bf a}_{B_r}(\theta_{BT},f_k){\bf a}_{B_t}^T(\theta_{BT},f_k)$} is the direct channel response on the $k$-th subcarrier.

 For the indirect path, note that IRS is modeled as a linear array in a 2-D plane.
 This can be easily extended to 3-D geometry by modifying the corresponding steering vector \cite{sankar2021joint}.
-For the indirect path $2$, i.e., the path traversing DFBS-IRS-Target-DFBS, we use the channel coefficient $\alpha_{m, 2}$, which includes the path gain, target RCS and the phase shifts of the $m$th IRS.
-The received signal for path $2$ is
+For the indirect path $2$, i.e., the path traversing DFBS-IRS-Target-DFBS, we use the distance-dependent path loss model again as {$\alpha_{I_m, 2}=\sqrt{{\alpha_T}K_0(\frac{r_0}{r_{BT}+r_{TI_m}})^{\epsilon_{2}}}$, where $\epsilon_{2}$ denotes the corresponding path loss exponent.} The received signal of $n_{B_r}$-th element for path $2$ {via $m$-th IRS} is